 The heart of behavioral analytics lies in recording the Events involved.
 These events constitute the trail left by the user online i.e the actions performed by the user on any particular website or mobile application such as opening the app, creating an account, viewing a video, the duration for which they open a particular page or any other activity associated with the user such as making a purchase.
 These events are tracked and recorded individually for each user and together they create Behavioural Analytics.

-An excellent example of a firm that has made constructive use of Behavioural Analytics would be Apple.
+An excellent example of a firm that has made constructive use of Behavioural Analytics would be How Apple uses Big Data.
 Keeping the consumer at the heart of its operations, the company adopts the extensive data which it gathers at every stage of its consumer’s journey, to pinpoint what actually intrigues their audience into purchasing their product.